 The Data Protection Officer*/GDPR Owner shall, if there are significant concerns, either as to the potential damage or distress, or the quantity of data concerned, escalate the matter to the supervisory authority.

 This policy helps to protect Finance One Ltd from potentially, serious data security risks, including:

 - Breaches of confidentiality: for instance, information processed inappropriately;

 - Reputational damage: for instance, the Company could suffer material or non-material damage if hackers successfully gained access to sensitive data.

 General Staff Guidelines

-Employees should keep all data secure, by taking sensible precautions and following the
+- Employees should keep all data secure, by taking sensible precautions and following the guidelines below;

 These rules describe how and where data should be safely stored.
 Questions about storing data safely can be directed to the IT manager or Data Controller.

 When data is stored in paper format, it should be kept in a secure place where unauthorised people cannot see it.

 These guidelines also apply to data that is usually stored electronically but has been printed out for some reason: